-25. Subsequent events
+26. Subsequent events

-The Corporation entered into the Merger Agreement with SCH, a SPAC, on October 5, 2020.
-Pursuant to the Merger Agreement, and a favorable vote of SCH's stockholders on January 6, 2021, Asclepius Merger Sub Inc., a Delaware corporation and a newly formed, wholly owned subsidiary of SCH ("Merger Sub"), was merged with and into the Corporation.
-Upon consummation of the business combination, the separate corporate existence of Merger Sub ceased, the Corporation survived and merged with and into SCH, with SCH as the surviving corporation, and SCH was renamed Clover Health Investments, Corp. (the "Business Combination").
+The Corporation entered into the Merger Agreement with SCH on October 5, 2020.
+Pursuant to the Merger Agreement, Asclepius Merger Sub Inc. was merged with and into the Corporation.
+Upon consummation of the business combination, the separate corporate existence of Merger Sub ceased, the Corporation survived and merged with and into SCH, and SCH was renamed Clover Health Investments, Corp.

-The Business Combination was accounted for as a reverse capitalization in accordance with GAAP.
-Under the guidance in ASC 805, Clover Health Investments, Corp. is treated as the "acquirer" for financial reporting purposes.
-As such, Clover is deemed the accounting predecessor of the combined business, and Clover, as the parent company of the combined business, is the successor SEC registrant, meaning that the Clover financial statements for previous periods will be disclosed in the registrant's future periodic reports filed with the SEC.
 The Business Combination will have a significant impact on our future reported financial position and results as a consequence of the reverse capitalization.
 The most significant change in Clover's future reported financial position and results is an estimated net increase in cash (as compared to our consolidated balance sheet at December 31, 2020) of approximately \$670.0 million.
-The redemption includes approximately \$400.0 million in proceeds from a private placement ("PIPE Investment") that was consummated substantially simultaneously with the Business Combination, offset by additional transaction costs incurred in connection with the Business Combination.
+This redemption includes approximately \$400.0 million in proceeds from a private placement ("PIPE Investment") that was consummated substantially simultaneously with the Business Combination, offset by additional transaction costs incurred in connection with the Business Combination.
 The estimated transaction costs for the Business Combination are approximately \$61.8 million, of which \$29.0 million represents deferred underwriter fees related to SCH's initial public offering.